 - Richmond Dental Society

-- Our Lady of Lourdes Catholic School, board member
+- Our Lady of Lourdes Catholic School, former board member

 - Virginia Orthodontic Research Education and Research Foundation: past president, vice president, secretary, and board member

 I’ve lived in Virginia for most of my life.
 My life is shared with my husband, daughter, a cat, and a fish.
 When I’m not caring for patients, I enjoy sports and fitness, especially jogging, swimming, and playing tennis.
 I also love time at the beach and am a total foodie!
 I enjoy helping in my local community through various charitable organizations and my daughter’s school and extracuricular activities.